0rbiidev/flotise/README.md

 - xinit
 - xterm, xeyes

-Then run the following script in the root of the repository
+Then run the following script in the root of the repository.

     ./run.sh

 ## Thanks